dustinsanders/fgraphql/readme.md

 `$ npm install fgraphql graphql`

 ## API
-Exposes functions that returns GraphQL types, all types are individually exported as well as being attached to default export.
+Exposes functions that return GraphQL types, all types are individually exported as well as being attached to default export.
 * **Scalar**: returns GraphQL type
   * `boolean` or `gqlBoolean`
   * `float` or `gqlFloat`